The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 The federal Comprehensive Primary Care (CPC) initiative, led by the Centers for Medicare and Medicaid Services (CMS), represents the most ambitious nationwide effort to strengthen primary care by aligning government and commercial payers.
-Seven years into the initiative, this issue brief attempts to assess how participating payers feel about the program and its progress by exploring the perspective of payers in three distinct regional markets in the Comprehensive Primary Care Plus (CPC+) program: Colorado, Oklahoma, and Greater Philadelphia.
+This issue brief attempts to assess how participating payers, now seven years into the initiative, feel about the program and its progress by exploring the perspective of payers in three distinct regional markets in the Comprehensive Primary Care Plus (CPC+) program: Colorado, Oklahoma, and Greater Philadelphia.

 Between 2008 and 2014, 17 multi-payer medical home initiatives were launched across the country.
 CMS took an important step in support of multi-payer alignment in 2012 with the debut of the CPC initiative, which brought together 39 private and public payers in seven regions of the country, including four states and three metropolitan areas.
 CMS substantially expanded its effort at multi-payer alignment in 2017 with the CPC+ program, whose goal was to reach 20 regions of the country and up to 5,000 medical practices.